jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 behaviour of SRM neurons.

-Building a network using these slighty more advanced neurons follows the exact same procedure as in Tutorial 3.
+Building a network using these slighty more advanced neurons follows the exact same procedure as in `Tutorial 3 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_.

 For reference, the documentation `can be found here <https://snntorch.readthedocs.io/en/latest/snntorch.html>`__.